 What do I need to do?
-I have done this Ako Teacher Check Follow the ste ps below to complete your subject choices: Step 1 Complete the planning sheet on the next page 1 Step 2 Ask your subject teachers: Step 3 Discuss your choices with your Parents/Caregivers/Careers Staff/Deans What are the costs involved?
-Choose for you not what your friends are doing Step 4 Check: Check the Subject Pathways on page 9 do your subjects lead to further choices. • Can you gain entry to the subject you choose?
-Step 5 Check: Do your subject choices open up or close down possible career choices for you?

-Step 6 Check: If you are planning to go to University or a Polytechnic: • Do you have the right subjects to apply for the course you might like to study?
+I have done this ✓ Ako Teacher Check Follow the ste ps below to complete your subject choices: 1 Step 1 Complete the planning sheet on the next page Step 2 Ask your subject teachers: • Do they recommend you continue with the subject? • Can you meet the pre-requisites or entry requirements • Step 3 Discuss your choices with your Parents/Caregivers/Careers Staff/Deans Choose for you not what your friends are doing Step 4 Check: Check the Subject Pathways on page 9 do your subjects lead to further choices.
+Can you gain entry to the subject you choose?
+Step 5 Check: • Do your subject choices open up or close down possible career choices for you?
+1 Step 6 Check: If you are planning to go to University or a Polytechnic: • Do you have the right subjects to apply for the course you might like to study?
 Do you have the correct credits to be eligible for U.E 1 Step 7 Fill in the grid below to help plan your future course of study.
-Year 11 English (Compulsory) Mathematics Science (Compulsory) (Compulsory) Year 12 English (Compulsory) Year 13 Fill in all parts of Subject Choice Form online through the KAMAR Portal Step 8 Make sure you get it in on time to ensure you have the best chance of getting the course you want to take.
+Year 11 English (Compulsory) Mathematics Science (Compulsory) (Compulsory) Year 12 English (Compulsory) Year 13 Step 8 Fill in all parts of Subject Choice Form online through the KAMAR Portal Make sure you get it in on time to ensure you have the best chance of getting the course you want to take.